chikadevops/D.io-Tutorials/IAM/README.md

 We'll do it in Two parts.
 In the first part of the practical, well create a policy granting full access to EC2.
 Then, we'll create a user named Eric and attach that policy to him.

 In the second part, we'll create a group and ada two more users, Jack and Ade, to that group.
 Afterward, we'll create a policy for granting full access to EC2 and 53, and attach it to the group.

+**Part - 1**

+Navigate to the AWS Management Console

+a) Use the search bar to locate the Identity and Access Management (IAM) service.